q-0q/blog/docs/psn/index.md

 From a game design perspective, a more air-oriented game is more difficult to create because it (literally) adds more dimensions to the gameplay, and new gameplay features must consider both grounded and aerial situations.
 An air-oriented game also tends to play faster than a grounded game as players generally have access to more mobility options.

 For PSN, I am aiming for an in-between.
 Players are able to multi-jump and block in the air, which allows for more potent anti-air attacks to have a place in the game, and makes jumping less punishing.
 Characters by default, however, cannot dash in the air or super-jump.
-I hope this will keep PSN's gameplay loop more on the grounded-side, which will mean fewer variables I need to consider as the gameplay designer.
-Further, giving characters a lower baseline of aerial power allows room for certain characters to
+This will keep PSN's gameplay loop more grounded, which will mean fewer variables I need to consider as the gameplay designer.

+Further, giving characters a lower baseline of aerial power allows room for certain characters to have enhanced aerial mobility as part of their unique identities.

+When most characters are weak in some property (such as mobility, or defense, or offense), then it's easier to make that property a central part of some character's unique identity..

 ## Netcode